3 Day Jefferson Experience

 Continue east on the West Bank Expressway or follow the levee to the City of Gretna, one of Louisiana's largest national historic districts.
 Visit the German-American Cultural Museum that traces the history of the German immigration into southeast Louisiana in the early 1700's.
 Next see the David Crocket Fire Company; the oldest continuous active volunteer fire company in the United States with an original 1876 Steam Pumper.
-Sit in on a blacksmithing demonstration at the Gretna Green Blacksmith Shop.
-Each February, on Valentine's Day, you can join in the annual Wedding Vow Renewal Ceremony; or visit the first weekend of October and experience the Gretna Heritage Festival.
+Sit in on a blacksmith demonstration at the Gretna Green Blacksmith Shop.
+Each February, on Valentine's Day, you can join in the annual Wedding Vow Renewal Ceremony; or visit in the fall and experience the Gretna Heritage Festival.

 Head to the east bank and stop at Blaine Kern's Mardi Gras World for a behind the scenes look at the magical world of Mardi Gras.
 See awesome floats and colorful props as you enjoy the video and tour.
 Try some king cake, the sweet specialty pastry of the Carnival Season.